African Elephants: Savanna Elephants VS Forest Elephants

 World Elephant Day: 12 August

-Celebrated each year on 12 August, World Elephant Day is a global initiative to raise awareness of the urgent need to protect elephants and their habitats.
+Celebrated every year on 12 August, World Elephant Day is a global initiative to raise awareness of the urgent need to protect elephants and their habitats.
 It’s a time to reflect on the threats they face and to unite behind solutions that ensure their survival – community-led conservation, supporting anti-poaching units and choosing wildlife experiences that put animal welfare first.

 Elephant Conservation Efforts at Inverdoorn Private Game Reserve